Frequently Asked Questions

 When will I feel better?

-Clients often feel immediate relief from getting things off their chests but I always point out that things often feel worse before they get better because you'll be getting out and looking at your story and situation and all of the accompanying feelings.
+Clients often feel immediate relief from getting things off their chests but I always point out that things can, at times, feel worse before they get better because you'll be getting out and looking at your story and situation and all of the accompanying feelings.
 I liken it to cleaning a wound safely and with care - it might hurt at times, and it's ok to tell me that so we can decide how to proceed.
 Also, I'll be keeping an eye on how you are managing and work accordingly.

 What do I do if I want to stop counselling?

 Talk to me!
 Life is full of endings big and small, many relationships and experiences end badly with bad feelings, arguments or just drift, leaving you with unfinished business.
 I'm big enough to discuss ending without pressuring you or acting up so lets explore your feelings and work towards a healthy, empowering ending together.